Add the key estate details

 No. It provides a simplified estimate based on the recorded details and assumptions entered, and real outcomes can differ depending on fuller facts, reliefs, and legal structure.

-Estate planning often connects directly to retirement, tax, and disposal decisions.
+Estate planning often connects directly to retirement, tax, and disposal decisions, especially when asset ownership, gifting, or pension treatment affects the wider picture.

 Useful if pension choices, later-life spending, or retirement assets form part of your wider estate picture.